farlee2121/DevEssentialsBlog/_drafts/2021-09-01-Programming-is-Problem-Modeling.md

 <a title="Efbrazil, CC BY-SA 4.0 &lt;https://creativecommons.org/licenses/by-sa/4.0&gt;, via Wikimedia Commons" href="https://commons.wikimedia.org/wiki/File:The_Scientific_Method.svg"><img width="512" alt="The Scientific Method" src="https://upload.wikimedia.org/wikipedia/commons/thumb/8/82/The_Scientific_Method.svg/512px-The_Scientific_Method.svg.png"></a>

 These question/hypothesis/test loops underlie not only the lifecycle, but each individual activity as well.
+Each prototype, shadowing, user story, tradeoff analysis, unit test, and so on is a hypothesis about the problem allowing us to test our understanding against reality.
+These small tests add up and push us to a solution one increment at a time.

 ## Good Enough